 The effects of climate change are already noticeable in Germany.
 Last year, for example, was the hottest and driest year since records began in 1881.
 In the late spring of 2018, a number of severe thunderstorms, often combined with hail and torrential rain, affected the south and west of Germany.
-Extreme weather events of this kind will continue to increase.
+Extreme weather events of this kind are continuing to appear this year as well.
 As climate change progresses, we must continually update our understanding of Germany’s vulnerability in order to develop effective adaptation strategies.

 The dimensions of vulnerability